DhavalDalal/Java8-Try/README.md

 # Java8 Try<T>
 To wrap checked exceptions and to make failures explicit.
-This is modeled after Scala's Try[T]
+This is a translation of Scala's Try[T].
+Basic api to do with container semantics like transformation, filtering, flatMap and failure recovery are present as of date,  while other is being evolved.

 ## Build Info
-We are using Gradle 2.0 for my builds.
+Use Gradle 2.0 for builds.
 Please do not checkin Eclipse or Intellij or any IDE specific files.
 For Idea or Eclipse they can be generated using
 * `gradlew eclipse`
 * `gradlew idea`

-Note:
-Eclipse IDE might show the following error for groovy files:
-"Error compiling Groovy project.
-Either the Groovy-JDT patch is not installed or JavaBuilder is not being used."
-This is because groovy plugin for eclipse needs JavaBuilder but doesn't understand ScalaBuilder.

 ## Project Versioning
 We will be following [JBoss Versioning Convention](https://community.jboss.org/wiki/JBossProjectVersioning?_sscc=t)